chromium/chromium/docs/security/safe_browsing/safe_browsing_navigation.md

 response header is received.
 If Safe Browsing is not completed at this point, the response body will still be fetched but the renderer won’t read or parse it.

-We have two metrics to measure the speed of Safe Browsing checks on the browser-side (include both hash-based check and real-time check):

-*   SafeBrowsing.BrowserThrottle.IsCheckCompletedOnProcessResponse
-    *   Measures whether the Safe Browsing check is completed when the response header is received.
-If completed, it won’t delay the navigation.
+SafeBrowsing.BrowserThrottle.TotalDelay2 is the metric to measure the speed of Safe Browsing checks.
+0 means that the Safe Browsing check is completed before the response header is received -- it doesn't delay the navigation.
-*   SafeBrowsing.BrowserThrottle.TotalDelay
-    *   The total delayed time if Safe Browsing delays the navigation.

-Similarly, we have two metrics to measure the speed of Safe Browsing checks on the renderer-side (only include hash-based check because real-time check is not available on the renderer-side):

-*   SafeBrowsing.RendererThrottle.IsCheckCompletedOnProcessResponse
-*   SafeBrowsing.RendererThrottle.TotalDelay

 ## Implementation Details